DanielleDaly/portfolio-project-4/README.md

 ### As an admin I want to be able to create recipes, so that I can add and manage content for the website

-- Recipes/ website content can be created by the site admin and added to the website.
+- Recipes / website content can be created by the site admin and added to the website.

 ### As an admin I want to be able to create and save draft recipes, so that I can save my work and finish it later

-- Draft recipes can be creates and saved.
+- Draft recipes can be created and saved.
 - This allows the site admin to work on content for the website, save their changes and come back to it again later.

 ### As an admin I want to be able to update recipes, so that I can manage/ improve content for the website